RSDKModding/RSDKv3-Decompilation/README.md

 A: Submit an issue in the issues tab and we _might_ fix it in the master branch.
 Don't expect any future releases, however.

 ### Q: Will you do a decompilation for Sonic 1/Sonic 2?
 A: Yes!
-I've done a decompilation of RSDKv4 (the engine ver that S1/S2 run on) and it can be found [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation)!
+I've done a decompilation of RSDKv4 (the engine version that S1/S2 run on) and it can be found [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation)!

 ### Q: Will you do a decompilation for Sonic Mania?
-A: No. Mania is tons bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also make all _600_+ objects work
+A: No. Sonic Mania is much bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also all _600_+ objects work.

 # Special Thanks
 * [Xeeynamo](https://github.com/Xeeynamo): for creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding.